ndronos/c-nomorph/HowStufWorks.md

     repeat an action some number of times, based on certain conditions a block of code designed to repeat based on give conditions

+data structures:

+    when need to sort or search through a lot of data structured way of representing several pieces of data of the same data type C has libraries available to handle some common data structures, though you can always write functions and set up your own structures, too.

 ```